Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% (both domain and snapshotId have descriptions).
-The tool description adds no additional meaning beyond the schema's 'Domain name' and 'Snapshot ID'.
-While the schema suffices, the description does not enhance parameter understanding.
+Schema description coverage is 100% (both 'domain' and 'snapshotId' have descriptions).
+The tool description adds no extra meaning beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.